 - Identify children’s individual learning needs and design learning experiences to support them;

-- Work with other classroom teachers to ensure a cohesive, loving classroom environment
+- Work to ensure a cohesive, rigorous, loving classroom environment

 - Ability to support the creation of a joyful, Jewish learning environment;